park-sewon/coq-clerical/README.md

 Here, `VAR k` denotes a variable with its De Bruijn index `k`.
 Mathematical symbols surrounded by `: :` denote integer operations and those surrounded by `; ;` denote real operations.
-The definition `clerical_abs k` (for each natural number `k`) is a Clerical expression that computes the absolute value of the real number that the variable `k` stores.
 Though in this example only binary nondeterministim is used, our formalization provides arbitrarily many guarded expressions using the grammar `CASE e1 ==> c1 | .. | en ==> cn END`.

-Using our prove rules, in the same file, we prove the correctness of the expression:
+Using our prove rules, in the same file, we prove the correctness specification:
 ```coq
 Lemma clerical_abs_correct :
   forall Γ k (w : Γ |- VAR k : REAL),